Additional Compensation for Bhopal Gas Tragedy Victims

 Union of India v Union Carbide

-The Supreme Court will reconsider the compensation granted to victims of Bhopal Gas Tragedy in 1989
+The Supreme Court rejected the Union's plea to increase the compensation given to victims of the 1984 Bhopal Gas Tragedy as a part of the 1989 settlement with the Union Carbide Corporation.

 Union of India: